Baku to the Future: What COP29 Means for Investors

 - Provides processes for lodging grievances against projects or appealing decisions made by the PACM authority.

 Countries could not agree at COP29 on how to take the energy transition forward.
 Nor could they affirm their pledge to transition away from fossil fuels in energy systems by midcentury as agreed to last year at COP28 in Dubai.
+Several countries put forward revised national climate plans at COP29, the first in a series of such blueprints due by February:

 - The U.K. unveiled a pledge to reduce greenhouse gas (GHG) emissions by 81% from 1990 levels by 2035.[2]